-5. Exceptional Circumstances
+6. Exceptional Circumstances

-- 5.1 Pupils behaviour may warrant an escalation to higher stages.
-For some pupils it may be necessary to action an internal exclusion, whereby, because their behaviour is disruptive or not safe, they will spend time either within another class or in a room that is away from their peers, under the supervision of a senior member of staff.
-Alternatively, an instant consequence may be given if the sensitivity or severity of their behaviour meets the following criteria: - Pupils are disobedient or disrespectful to adults; - A pupil's behaviour is violent; - Use of proven racist remarks (this is recorded separately by the Headteacher and reported to Shire Hall as necessary); - Swearing and use of inappropriate words that are deliberately targeted at others; (in KS1 a more didactic approach to swearing will be adopted at first); - Deliberate inappropriate touching (this may include repeated inappropriate touching even if the pupil states that it was not deliberate to ensure that others' are safeguarded); - Graffiti, vandalism or serious defacing of property; - Bullying; - Possession of, or participation in the intake of, tobacco, alcohol and drugs; - Possession of knives or other dangerous weapons in, or travelling to and from school, or the use of threatening behaviour.
+- Pupils behaviour may warrant an escalation to higher stages.
+For some pupils it may be necessary to action alternative strategies that might include working on restorative solutions out of class with another member of staff, or an exclusion.
+Alternatively, an instant consequence may be given if the sensitivity or severity of their behaviour meets the following criteria: - Pupils are disobedient or disrespectful to adults; - A pupil's behaviour is violent; - Physical or emotional hurt inflicted on another pupil or member of staff - Use of proven racist remarks (this is recorded separately by the Headteacher and reported to Shire Hall as necessary); - Swearing and use of inappropriate words that are deliberately targeted at others; (in KS1 a more didactic approach to swearing will be adopted at first); - Deliberate inappropriate touching including peer on peer abuse, (this may include repeated inappropriate touching even if the pupil states that it was not deliberate to ensure that others' are safeguarded); - Graffiti, vandalism or serious defacing of property; - Bullying; - Possession of, or participation in the intake of, tobacco, alcohol and drugs;

-- 5.2 If circumstances require it, staff can use such force as is reasonable to conduct a search for any prohibited items which may include: knives, weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images and any item that has been, or is likely to be used to commit an offence, cause personal injury or damage to property. - 5.3 Instant consequences need to be authorised by the Head teacher and this may occur following a serious incident.
+- Possession of knives or other dangerous weapons in, or travelling to and from school, or the use of threatening behaviour. - 6.2 If circumstances require it, staff can use such force as is reasonable to conduct a search for any prohibited items which may include: knives, weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images and any item that has been, or is likely to be used to commit an offence, cause personal injury or damage to property. - 6.3 Instant consequences need to be authorised by the Head teacher and this may occur following a serious incident.
 These incidents will be followed up with a 'circle' that allows all concerned to understand the event and consequence fully.
 Following an incident, a child may be sent to the Headteacher's office where they may be asked to wait until this discussion can take place.
-During this time, they will be asked to complete work from class, a reflective activity to demonstrate their understanding of what has occurred (appendix 7) or a mindfulness activity to support them to calm down. - 5.4 Individual behaviour and support plans, Pastoral Support Programmes, the use of external agencies and TAC meetings, are additional tools available to support pupils presenting with complex challenging behaviours.
+During this time, they will be asked to complete work from class, a reflective activity to demonstrate their understanding of what has occurred (appendix 7) or a mindfulness activity to support them to calm down. - 6.4 Individual behaviour and support plans, Pastoral Support Programmes, the use of external agencies and TAC meetings, are additional tools available to support pupils presenting with complex challenging behaviours.
 If all the above have no positive effect on the behaviour presented, then a temporary exclusion will be considered with a permanent exclusion being the last resort.

-6. Further Support
+7. Further Support